Locum Beati Petri

-The bull degraded Archdiocese of Split to the level of the diocese.
+The bull degraded the Archdiocese of Split to the level of a diocese.
 The Diocese of Makarska was merged with the Diocese of Split creating the Diocese of Split-Makarska.
 The diocese became subject of the Archdiocese of Zadar which was proclaimed seat of the Dalmatian ecclesiastical province.

-The Archdiocese of Dubrovnik was also degraded to the level of the diocese.
+The Archdiocese of Dubrovnik was also degraded to the level of a diocese.
 The Diocese of Poreč was merged with the Diocese of Pula creating Diocese of Poreč-Pula.
 Eight dioceses were abolished: Diocese of Korčula, Diocese of Ston, Diocese of Novigrad, Diocese of Osor, Diocese of Rab, Diocese of Skradin, Diocese of Nin and Diocese of Trogir.